wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-portal-sql-alwayson-availability-groups-manual.md

 | **Fault domains** | 3 | 3 |
 | **Update domains** | 5 | 3 |

-After you create the availability sets, return to the resource group in the Azure portal  Preview .
+After you create the availability sets, return to the resource group in the Azure portal.

 ## Create domain controllers